 Uillinn Connect - Arts for Health Podcasts Released

-Made last year and not yet released! now seems a good time when we might have time while we stay at home.
-We invite you to join us in a cup of tea and a listen of our three part podcast series showing inside the Arts for Health programme.
+Made last year and not yet released!
+It seemed a good time when we might have time while we stay at home.
+We invited you to join us in a cup of tea and a listen of our three part podcast series showing inside the Arts for Health programme.

 Each episode tackles an issue relating to our arts and health work and features the key players who make up the programme.
 Portraying the complexity and the value of culture and the arts in healthcare, the series shares the challenges and successes of innovation and creativity in a hospital setting from the different perspectives of those involved.